 - Navigate to Resources > Virtual Machines.

 - Select the check box next to the necessary Azure VM and click Take Snapshot Now.

-For an Azure VM to be displayed in the list, it must reside in any region included in a backup policy as described in section Creating Backup Policies (step 3c).
+For an Azure VM to be displayed in the list of available resources, it must reside in any of the regions included in a backup policy as described in section Creating Backup Policies (step 3c).

 - At the Account step of the wizard, select an Azure account whose permissions Veeam Backup for Microsoft Azure will use to create a snapshot.